hibbitts-design/docsify-this/README.md

 #### Loading Web Page Builder Custom Settings

-You can load custom default settings in the Docsify-This Web Page Builder using URL parameters.
-This ability is especially helpful for Docsify-This online sessions, workshops, or when users collaborate and assist one another.
+You can load custom default settings in the Docsify-This Web Page Builder by also using URL parameters.
+This ability can be helpful in a range of situations, including:

+- Producing multiple web pages/sites with consistent styling
+- Conducting online sessions or workshops where specific configurations are to be explored
+- Facilitating support and collaboration among Docsify-This users

 Along with the standard Docsify-This URL parameters, the Web Page Builder also offers the following specific parameters:

 ##### url-field